Island Games: History

+Editions

 Guernsey put in a bid for the 2021 Games following the Faroe Islands' withdrawal from hosting.
 The bid was approved in July 2016.
 Due to the COVID-19 pandemic, the 2021 Games were cancelled and rescheduled for 2023 with Guernsey still as hosts, with future hosts pushed out by two years as well.

-Orkney will host the 2025 Games.
+Orkney hosted the 2025 Games.
 They were awarded the right to host on 7 July 2018 at the AGM in Gibraltar.

-In May 2018, the Parliament of the Faroe Islands guaranteed €1,500,000 towards hosting the Games in or before 2029.
+The Isle of Man made an official bid to host the Island Games in 2029 in July 2023.

-In August 2018 it was reported that the Falkland Islands are considering hosting the Games in 2033, and "the Island Games Executive is planning to visit the Falklands in 2020 for their Spring Meeting" to discuss the proposition.
+In August 2018 it was reported that the Falkland Islands are considering hosting the Games in 2033.

+In December 2023 it was announced that the Faroe Islands would replace Ynys Môn as the hosts of the 2027 games due to funding having been directed to the COVID-19 pandemic.
+The Faroe Islands, who had submitted a bid for the 2031 games, expressed a desire to host the games early, having previously guaranteed funding towards the games in 2018, and they were selected as a replacement for Ynys Môn.

 Participation

-A total of 27 islands, island groups or territories have participated in the Island Games; eleven of these have participated in every Island Games.
+A total of 28 islands, island groups or territories have participated in the Island Games; eleven of these have participated in every Island Games.

+Medals

+Every island has won at least 4 medals with Alderney the only island awaiting their first Gold.

 Islands marked in grey are no longer members of the IIGA and so cannot compete at the Island Games.

+Participation in other games

-Of the 23 current IIGA members, two (Bermuda and the Cayman Islands) have competed in their own right at the Olympic Games.
+Of the 24 current IIGA members, two (Bermuda and the Cayman Islands) have competed in their own right at the Olympic Games.

 Bermuda, the Cayman Islands, the Falkland Islands, Gibraltar, Guernsey, the Isle of Man, Jersey and St. Helena have each sent teams to the Commonwealth Games.